 The MFT is a 2-hour test given primarily online, although a written test is available.
 The University of Florida uses the results to assess student learning outcomes.
-If you score well, your score should be included on your CV or resume to indicate how you compare to other applicants (for jobs, graduate school, etc.) who have the same degree as you.
-It is in your best interest to try to do well on this exam.
-Study resources will be shared via a class announcement.
+If you score well, your score should be included on your CV or resume to indicate how you compare to other applicants (for jobs, graduate school, etc.) who have the same

-Scheduling occurs on or before Sep 25th.
+Scheduling occurs on or before Feb 17th.
 You will receive an email from the testing agency with instructions on how to register to take the test.
-The test may be taken between Sep 28th and Dec 7th.
-Students must submit the time and date of their exam on Canvas during Module 4 (Due Sep 25th).
+The test may be taken between Feb 19th and April 26th.
+Students must submit the time and date of their exam on Canvas during Module 4 (Due Feb 17th).